apache/usergrid/apm/README.md

-Developers Getting Started for Usergrid App Performance Monitoring (APM) also known as Usergrid Mobile Analytics.
+For Developers Getting Started with Usergrid App Performance Monitoring (APM) also known as Usergrid Mobile Analytics.

 **Pre-requisites:**
 - Able to build Usergrid from source.